Baking with Prism Tunneling

 To ensure encrypted and authenticated communication between components, generate a Prism CA and keys on a secure machine — usually the controller/signer host.

-.prismkeys from the same<app>to ensure compatibility and proper authentication across components.
-Using different<app>values for key generation can lead to connection failures.
+.prismkeys from the same<app>to ensure compatibility and proper authentication across components- Using different

 mkdir -p /bake-buddy/<app>/prism/keys/